eth-sri/zkay/README.md

 ### Using Docker

 The simplest way to run BPL is using docker.
-After installing docker, you may run the docker image by:
+After installing docker, the docker image can be run as follows:

 ```bash
 /path/to/bpl-implementation$ ./bpl-docker.sh
 (base) root@ae09e165bd19:/bpl-implementation_host$
 ```

-This command mounts directory `bpl-implementation` as `bpl-implementation_host` within the docker image.
-Alternatively, you can run `./bpl-docker.sh` from any other directory `d`, which is then mounted as `d_host`.
-This allows you to operate on files of the host, which is important when compiling BPL contracts.
+This command mounts the directory `bpl-implementation` from your host as `/bpl-implementation_host` within the docker container.
+You can run `bpl-docker.sh` also from any other directory `d` on your host.
+In this case, `d` is mounted as `/d_host` inside the container.
+This allows you to operate on files from your host machine.

 ### Directly On Host

-Alternatively, you may install BPL on your host directly.
+As an alternative to docker, you may install BPL on your host directly.
 To this end, follow the instructions in the [Dockerfile](./install/Dockerfile) marked by `To install on host`.

+Below we show how to run unit tests and how to type-check and compile BPL contracts from _within the docker container_.
+However, the respective commands can similarly be _run directly on the host_ after having installed BPL properly.

 ## Unit Tests

-To run unit tests, run (example using docker):
+To run unit tests, run:

 ```bash
 # run docker container